Peterborough, Victoria: History

-The town is situated near The Twelve Apostles and London Arch land formations, and is part of the Shipwreck Coast.
+The town is situated near The Twelve Apostles and London Bridge land formations, and is part of the Shipwreck Coast.
 Many ships have been wrecked in the vicinity, due to limestone cliffs eroding away and leaving patches of harder rock concealed just under the waves quite a distance out to sea.
-This erosion continues, evidenced by the London Bridge formation collapsing in the early 1990s to form London Arch.
+This erosion continues, evidenced by the London Bridge formation collapsing in the early 1990s.
 One of the most famous wrecks was the Falls of Halladale which was wrecked in 1908 in thick fog, and became a tourist attraction for the next few years as it remained on the reef it was stuck on.

 Traditional ownership

 The formally recognised traditional owners for the area in which Peterborough sits are groups within the Eastern Maar people, who are represented by the Eastern Maar Aboriginal Corporation (EMAC).

 Trivia

 Former Australian Prime Minister Malcolm Fraser owned a property in the town.
 Fraser was a keen fisherman.